jironghuang/bootstrap-index/README.md

 ```

-### Producing block boostrap indexes from all training set data chunks
+### Producing block boostrap indexes from all training set data chunks for sliding window

 ```
 import pandas as pd